kaaproject/kaa-rfcs/0018/README.md

 Endpoint matched filter event is published when:

-- New endpoint registered and matches existing filter.
+- New endpoint registers and matches existing filter.
 - Application version or metadata of endpoint was updated and endpoint now matches to filter.

 The `{event-type}` is `ep-matched`.

-Originators MUST use the following NATS subject format for endpoint filter deactivated events:
+Originators MUST use the following NATS subject format for endpoint matched filter events:
 ```
 kaa.v1.events.{originator-service-instance-name}.endpoint-filter.{endpoint-filter-id}.ep-matched
 ```